chedjou03/aws-bootcamp-cruddur-2023/journal/week4.md

 - was able to dynamically update the aws postgre DB security group inbound rule IP address
 - was able to write a script to dynamically update the postgre DB security group inbound rule IP address
 - was able to have my lambda function update the the user table with the new enrolled user send through cognito
+- was able to create a new crud